House of Switzerland: More than sports

+More than just one house

 If the sporting competition venues and the official host city are far apart, two Houses of Switzerland are established.
 This was the first time the case during the 2006 Winter Olympics in Turin, where a House of Switzerland was operated in Sestriere in addition to Turin.
 Another example is the 2010 Winter Olympics in Vancouver, where a second House of Switzerland was operated in Whistler.
+Due to the widely dispersed sports venues for the 2026 Winter Olympics in Italy, three representations of the House of Switzerland were even established: in Milan, Cortina d'Ampezzo and Bormio.
+However, the House of Switzerland in the Centro Svizzero in Milan was considered the main representation, as it was also the largest of the three.

 Diplomacy takes over

-Thomas Liu Le Lann at the Maison Suisse Artist Talk on 5 September 2024, on the occasion of the Olympic Games in Paris.
+Thomas Liu Le Lann at the Maison Suisse Artist Talk on 5 September 2024, on the occasion of the Paralympic Games in Paris.

 Over time, however, the House of Switzerland developed into a platform for Swiss public diplomacy, with a focus on sports and gastrodiplomacy.
 Due to this development, it was clear to the Swiss Olympic Association that it should place the organisation and operation of the House of Switzerland in the hands of the Federal Department of Foreign Affairs (FDFA).

-Left to right: The Federal Councillors Alain Berset, Guy Parmelin, Ueli Maurer, President of the Swiss Confederation, and Ignazio Cassis at the opening of the first House of Switzerland at the World Economic Forum (WEF) Annual Meeting in Davos in 2019.
-This is the only House of Switzerland institutionalised by a Federal Council resolution.
+Left to right: The Federal Councillors Alain Berset, Guy Parmelin, Ueli Maurer, President of the Swiss Confederation, and Ignazio Cassis at the opening of the first House of Switzerland at the World Economic Forum (WEF) Annual Meeting in the Eisstadion Davos on 22 January 2019.
+This is the only House of Switzerland convened annually that has been established by a resolution of the Federal Council.

 Since the 2004 Summer Olympics in Athens, the House of Switzerland has been under the project management of the Federal Department of Foreign Affairs (FDFA).
 Within the FDFA, Presence Switzerland (PRS) is responsible for the planning, implementation and execution of the concept for the House of Switzerland, which is based on a public–private partnership (PPP).

 In addition to athletes, sports fans, the federal administration and further partners and sponsors, also the Swiss Broadcasting Corporation (SRG SSR) uses the House of Switzerland as its local headquarters.
 At the same time, the House of Switzerland serves as a marketing and event platform for the Swiss economy, tourism, culture and science.
 A corresponding supporting programme is part of the concept.

 Over the years, there have been several Houses of Switzerland that have been in the spotlight due to their programmes, guests, location, architecture or special national significance.
 These include the Mobile House in Sochi in 2014, the House in the garden of the historic Hôtel de Besenval in Paris in 2024, called Maison Suisse, and the House at the World Economic Forum (WEF) Annual Meeting in Davos, which has been dedicated to international relations since 2019.

 "The House of Switzerland is a good opportunity to present Switzerland with its values and qualities."